Bum La Pass: Location

 An old traders road went from Tawang via Milakatong La Pass ("La" in the Tibetan Language means "pass") to Bum La Pass and finally to Tsona Dzong in Tibet.

 History

 1962 Sino-Indian War

 The road to Bum La is also a historical route, the People's Liberation Army of China invaded India during the 1962 Sino-Indian War.
-Here in Bum La Pass one of the fiercest battle took place in the 1962 Sino-Indian War.
+Here in Bum La Pass one of the fiercest battles, the Battle of Bum La Pass, took place in the 1962 Sino-Indian War.

 Opening of Trade Route in 2006

 In 2006, Bumla pass was re-opened to traders for the first time in 44 years.
 Traders from both sides of the pass were permitted to enter each other's territories, in addition to postal workers from each country.

 Climate

 It is often covered with heavy snow throughout the year.
 It is one of the most off-beat passes in the world.

 Tourism

 Visit by civilian tourist of India is permissible with permission from the Indian Army.
 The track is very treacherous, only SUVs advisable, and that too only on clear weather day with no snowfall or rainfall.

+Bum La is part of the Bharat Ranbhoomi Darshan initiative of the Indian Military which will boost border tourism, patriotism, local infrastructure and economy while reversing civilian outward migration from these remote locations, it entails 77 battleground war memorials in border area including the Longewala War Memorial, Sadhewala War Memorial, Siachen base camp, Kargil, Galwan, Pangong Tso, Rezang La, Doklam, Cho La, Kibithu, etc.